 - Peppers and chilli don’t mind container growing and will be happy on a windowsill

-- Tomatoes might not be the most decorative plant but they do enjoy the warmth and a dryer climate.
+- Tomatoes might not be the most good looking plant but they enjoy the warmth and a dryer climate.
 Growing them in a sunny spot indoors can also help reduce the chances of blight, a common problem in the UK

 - Scallions and garlic greens grow well indoors unlike garlic bulbs for example